azureossd/azureossd.github.io/_posts/2023-07-24-Troubleshooting-volume-mount-issues-on-Azure-Container-Apps.md

 - `Output: mount error(13): Permission denied`

     - The address is resolvable but traffic may be blocked from accessing storage.
 Is there a firewall on storage blocking the IPs of the environment?
 Is storage able to be accessed from a jumpbox in the same VNET?
+    - Also ensure that the file share exists.
+    - Validate if CMK (customer managed keys) are being used on the Storage Account side - as this may cause this problem as well if Azure Key Vault cannot be accessed from the storage side

 - `Output: mount error(2): No such file or directory`
     - Does the File Share exist?
 Review if this was deleted or the name does not exist